 Part 2: Become a Confident Rider

 Understand your rights & responsibilities as a driver operating a bicycle safely and legally on public roadways.
-Most importantly, develop the ability to identify unsafe traffic situations and make decisions that can prevent crashes and collisions (classroom session at 506 E. Haley St, no bike is necessary).
+Most importantly, develop the ability to identify unsafe traffic situations and make decisions that can prevent crashes and collisions (classroom session at 506 E. Haley St).

 Part 3: Bike Handling Skills & Group Ride

-On Saturday morning, the group meets at Bici Centro and rides to Santa Barbara Junior High to practice handling skills on the blacktop for about an hour.
+The group will ride to Santa Barbara Junior High to practice handling skills on the blacktop for about an hour.
 Then, our League Certified Instructors (LCIs) will lead a fun no-drop group ride around Santa Barbara.

 The Online Waiver can be printed and filled out or completed at the class.